ntdung2212/9.5AI-TechDay-Background-Removal-and-Generation/README.md

  ## **Description**

- -Select Image Button is for selecting an image on the computer
+ -Select Image button is for selecting an image on the computer

  -URL Input: If the image is on the internet, paste the URL of the image here

  -Prompt Input: Prompt for Background Generation function. **Required to run the function**

- -Run BgGeneration Button: run Background Generation function.
+ -Run BgGeneration button: run Background Generation function.
 Remember to type some prompt in the Prompt Input Box before running

- -Run BgRemoval: Run background removal function
+ -Run BgRemoval button: Run background removal function

  -Save picture: To save the image after background being removed or generated

+ -Generate QR button: Upload the processed image to imgur.com and generate a QR code for other user to download the image

+### **Note:**

+- Free GPU quota from HuggingFace is quiet limited, only fits ~10-12 images.
+If you exceeded, you have to wait for a long time.

 ### Credit: